Mao's Great Famine

 Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958–62, is a 2010 book by professor and historian Frank Dikötter about the Great Chinese Famine of 1958–1962 in the People's Republic of China under Mao Zedong (1893–1976).
-Based on four years of research in recently opened Chinese provincial, county, and city archives, Dikötter supports an estimate of at least 45 million premature deaths in China during the famine years.
-Dikötter characterised the Great Famine thus: "The worst catastrophe in China's history, and one of the worst anywhere."
+It was based on four years of research in recently opened Chinese provincial, county, and city archives.

-The book was well-received in the popular press and won the Samuel Johnson Prize in 2011, and has been described by Andrew J. Nathan, Professor and Chair of the Department of Political Science at Columbia University, as "the most detailed account yet" of the Great Chinese Famine.
-Academic reviews were much more critical, some of which Dikötter responded to.
+The book was well-received and won the Samuel Johnson Prize in 2011, and has been described by Andrew J. Nathan, Professor and Chair of the Department of Political Science at Columbia University, as "the most detailed account yet" of the Great Chinese Famine.
+It received critical academic reviews, due to the book's selective use of sources, lack of context, methodological flaws, sensational tone, and distortion of evidence.
+Dikötter responded to some of criticisms.
 There was also criticism related to the image, which predated Mao's rule, used by Dikötter and the publisher for the cover.